jayamukh/ProductServiceAug25/README.md

 ## Testing

-ProductServiceAug25 can be tested using standard JUnit and integration testing tools, as well as API testing tools such as Postman.
+products-api-springboot can be tested using standard JUnit and integration testing tools, as well as API testing tools such as Postman.

 ### Testing with Postman